Chart Color Schemes

 Cheltenham is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Nov 2025, Cheltenham's population is estimated at around 2,344 people.
-This reflects an increase of 178 people since the 2021 Census, which reported a population of 2,166 people.
-The change was inferred from AreaSearch's estimate of 2,314 residents following examination of ABS ERP data release in June 2024 and additional validation of 15 new addresses since the Census date.
-This results in a density ratio of 1,420 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Cheltenham's population growth rate of 8.2% since the 2021 census exceeded that of its SA3 area (5.7%) and the state, marking it as a growth leader in the region.
-Overseas migration contributed approximately 85.0% of overall population gains during recent periods.
+Based on ABS population updates for the broader area and new addresses validated by AreaSearch, Cheltenham (NSW) SA2's population is estimated at around 2,270 as of Nov 2025.
+This reflects an increase of 104 people from the 2021 Census figure of 2,166 people, indicating a growth rate of 4.8%.
+The change is inferred from AreaSearch's estimation of the resident population at 2,226 following examination of ABS' latest ERP data release in Jun 2024 and an additional 15 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,375 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Cheltenham's growth rate since census positions it within 2.1 percentage points of the SA3 area (6.9%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration contributing approximately 85.0% of overall population gains during recent periods.

-AreaSearch's projections for Cheltenham are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government SA2 level projections released in 2022 with a base year of 2021 are used.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to these projections, the suburb's population is expected to decline by 15 persons by 2041.
-However, growth across specific age cohorts is anticipated, particularly in the 75 to 84 age group, which is projected to increase by 76 people.
+Considering the projected demographic shifts, over this period, projections indicate an overall population decline of 13 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to expand by 75 people.

 Frequently Asked Questions - Population